Dealing with discrimination (LGBT+)

 Everyone's health is equally important – no one should face discrimination or poor treatment when accessing health or care services.

-Healthcare services have a duty to provide care that's fair and equal.
-LGBT+ people face the same general health concerns as everyone else, though some issues disproportionately or specifically affect LGBT+ people.
 It's important to see a doctor if you're concerned about your health.
-If you've faced discrimination or poor treatment in the past, it's understandable to worry that it might happen again, but avoiding going back to your doctor could put your health at risk.
+If you've faced discrimination or poor treatment in the past, it's understandable to worry that it might happen again.
+But avoiding seeing the doctor could put your health at risk.

 If you've been treated unfairly by a health service because of your sexual orientation or gender identity, you can make a complaint.